-These DIY puppermint patty carob and mint frozen yogurt dog treats are a cool and refreshing homemade summer dog treat.
+These DIY puppermint patty carob and mint frozen yogurt dog treats are a cool and refreshing homemade summer snack.
 Yummy yogurt pupsicles, happy dogs, and minty fresh breath?
 Yes, please!
-Here’s the carob and mint pupsicle treat recipe and how to make them.
+Here’s the carob and mint pupsicle dog treat recipe and how to make them.

 Frozen Fun with Homemade Pupsicles

-Puppermint Patty Carob and Mint Frozen Yogurt Dog Treat Recipe
+Puppermint Patty Carob and Mint Frozen Yogurt Dog Treats

-This is kind of a recipe, but more of an inspiration.
-There are no right or wrong precise measures with pupsicles.
+This is kind of a recipe, but really it’s more of an inspiration.
+There are no right or wrong measurements with pupsicles.
 You simply mix the ingredients to suit your and your dog’s preferences.
 If your dog isn’t a mint fan or you’re not in a minty mood, these are just as yummy with a plain middle or as a simple all-carob frozen treat.
-Frozen and chilled dog treats are some of the easiest homemade dog treats to make.
+Pupsicle dog treats are some of the easiest homemade treats to make.
 Nothing needs to bake, set, rise, or gel.
-The cold does all the work, making it super simple to customise your own recipe.
+The cold does all the work, making it very simple to customise your own treat recipes.

 Homemade Layered Puppermint Patty Pupsicle Dog Treats

-- 1.5 cups plain yogurt, kefir, or suitable alternative (see tips) divided into thirds
+- 1.5 cups plain yogurt, kefir, or suitable dog-friendly alternative (see Tips) divided into thirds

 - 2 tbsp carob powder